 Cutting a diamond means transforming it from its raw state of being a lump of carbon atoms into the gemstone that adorns jewelry.
 Lab-grown diamond cut and its grading are concerned with how well a diamond’s cut proportions interact with light and thus are directly correlated with the sparkle of a diamond.

 Diamond cut is the most important of the lab-grown diamond 4Cs.
 It’s by far the most significant contributor to the “sparkle,” which in turn is the essence of a diamond.
 For that reason, you should never compromise on lab-grown diamond cut quality.

 Lab-grown diamond cut is exactly the same as for mined diamonds.
-In fact, lab-grown diamonds are exactly the same as mined diamonds, except for lab-created diamonds being made in a lab instead of pulled out of the earth.
-In addition, lab-grown diamonds are at least 30-40% cheaper than mined diamonds (even cheaper if you get them during a lab-grown diamond sale).
+In fact, lab-grown diamonds are exactly the same as mined diamonds.
+Except lab-created diamonds are made in a lab instead of being pulled out of the earth.
+In addition, lab-grown diamonds are at least 60-80% cheaper than mined diamonds (even cheaper if you get them during a lab-grown diamond sale).